An Ode to the Carving Sweater, the Unsung Hero of Festive Menswear

 The most memorable moment for me, though, comes at the beginning as he sits in the window of an apartment on Central Park West watching the “Cole’s” Thanksgiving Day Parade in the perfect example of a carving sweater, the unsung hero of seasonal knitwear.
 At the head of the dinner table, presiding over the turkey, he overdoes it a bit by adding a double-wide-lapel jacket, but hey, it was the ‘90s.

 The first name in seasonal knitwear is, of course, the ugly Christmas sweater.
-We’ve got nothing against the holiday tradition — most people need an excuse to lighten up, after all, and we’re not talking about those inlaid with red and green bulbs — but it has gone from a celebration of the ironic and garish to a mass-produced polyester nightmare.
-When meme accounts are promoting “Epstein Didn’t Kill Himself” Christmas sweaters, it’s time to pump the brakes.
+We’ve got nothing against the holiday tradition — most people need an excuse to lighten up, after all, and we’re not talking about those inlaid with red and green bulbs — but since its inception it has gone from a celebration of the ironic and garish to a mass-produced, dumpster-bound polyester nightmare.
+When we’re at a place where people are wearing the Xmas version of the Calvin peeing decal, it’s past time to pump the brakes.